 Smaller and multi-unit dwellings that take advantage of more efficient building construction techniques and adopt new home ownership and rental models can aid the provision of more affordable homes.
-Locating new development closer to the provision of local facilities and community services can also improve access to the health needs of an aging population and reduce the transport costs associated with overall household expenditure.
+Housing should meet the needs of our population at all stages of life.
+Locating new development closer to the provision of local facilities and community services can also improve access to the health needs of a population that is both aging and has increasing long term conditions and disabilities, and reduce the transport costs associated with overall household expenditure.